codewind-resources/rogue-cloud/docs/Developing-CodingNextSteps.md

 The ``SimpleAI`` class provides a sample implementation and framework to easily begin hacking on your agent code.
 In fact, the ``SimpleAI`` class is ready to go right out of the box!
 To start your agent code, follow the build and run instructions from the development environment setup page.

-Once you've got your code running, the next step is to focus on improving it.
+When you've got your code running, the next step is to focus on improving it.
 The ``SimpleAI`` class acts based on the implementation that you provide in each of the following methods:
 * **whereShouldIGo**: What coordinate on the map should I start moving towards?
 * **shouldIPickUpItem**: I see an item, should I pick it up?
 * **shouldIAttackCreature**: I see a creature, should I attack them?